Role-playing game

-A role-playing game (sometimes spelled roleplaying game, RPG) is a game in which players assume the roles of characters in a fictional setting.
+A role-playing game (sometimes spelled roleplaying game, or abbreviated as RPG) is a game in which players assume and play out the roles of characters in a fictional setting.
 Players take responsibility for acting out these roles within a narrative, either through literal acting or through a process of structured decision-making regarding character development.
 Actions taken within many games succeed or fail according to a formal system of rules and guidelines.

 There are several forms of role-playing games.
 The original form, sometimes called the tabletop role-playing game (TRPG or TTRPG), is conducted through discussion, whereas in live action role-playing (LARP), players physically perform their characters' actions.
-In both of these forms, an arranger called a game master (GM) usually decides on the rules and setting to be used, while acting as the referee; each of the other players takes on the role of a single character.
+Both forms can have features of a storytelling game.
+In both TTRPGs and LARPs, often an arranger called a game master (GM) decides on the game system and setting to be used, while acting as a facilitator or referee.
+Each of the other players then takes on the role of a single character in the experience.

 Several varieties of RPG also exist in electronic media, such as multiplayer text-based Multi-User Dungeons (MUDs) and their graphics-based successors, massively multiplayer online role-playing games (MMORPGs).

-Role-playing games also include single-player role-playing video games in which players control a character, or team of characters, who undertake(s) quests and may include player capabilities that advance using statistical mechanics.
+Role-playing games also include single-player role-playing video games in which the player controls one or more characters who are on a quest.
+Role-playing video games may include player capabilities that advance over time using statistical attributes.
 These electronic games sometimes share settings and rules with tabletop RPGs, but emphasize character advancement more than collaborative storytelling.

-This type of game is well-established, so some RPG-related game forms, such as trading/collectible card games (CCGs) and wargames, may not be included under the definition.
-Some amount of role-playing activity may be present in such games, but it is not the primary focus.
-The term role-playing game is also sometimes used to describe games involving roleplay simulation and exercises used in teaching, training, and academic research.
+Some RPG-related game forms, such as trading/collectible card games (CCGs) and wargames, may or may not be included under the definition of role-playing games.
+Although some amount of role-playing activity may be present in such games, it is not the primary focus.

+The term role-playing game is also sometimes used to describe other games involving roleplay simulation, such as exercises used in teaching, training, academic research, or therapeutic settings.